 You do have income, even if it doesn't come from one employer.
 When an application asks for annual income, include:

 Use the income figure you'd put on a tax return.
-This is the same standard the Consumer Financial Protection Bureau allows, and it's honest on a credit application.
+The Consumer Financial Protection Bureau allows this standard, and it's honest on a credit application.

 Best Secured Cards for Freelancers

-A few secured cards work well for self-employed applicants:
+A few secured cards work especially well for self-employed applicants:

-• OpenSky Secured Visa — no credit check at all, which is especially helpful if your credit is truly damaged.
+- OpenSky Secured Visa — no credit check at all, especially helpful if your credit is damaged.

-• U.S. Bank Secured Visa — a solid no-frills option with reporting to all three bureaus.
+- U.S. Bank Secured Visa — solid no-frills option with reporting to all three bureaus.

 Documents to Have Ready